 Can I transfer in any of my master's coursework?

 Yes.
-Eastern Washington University allows up to 12 credits of graduate work to transfer into a new program of study.
+Eastern Washington University allows consideration of graduate work to transfer into a new program of study.
 All transfer requests must be made at the time of admission and there is a review process that is completed by the admissions committee utilizing the attached review form.
 As students are required to produce a portfolio as part of their culminating project, we encourage serious consideration regarding the request to transfer credits.
 Please see the Transfer Credit Request Form below for more information.

 I have a doctorate in a related area and want to become a school psychologist.
 Am I eligible to transfer in more coursework?